XunzhaoYu/XunzhaoYu.github.io/_pages/about.md

 Under the supervision of <a href='https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK'>Prof. Yang Yu</a>, I developed essential research skills.
 It was an honor to be supervised by Prof. Yu.

 `Ph.D.` After my undergraduate study, I completed my Ph.D. at the School of Computer Science, University of Birmingham.
--- Both of my supervisors left the University of Birmingham during my first Ph.D. year.
+-- Both of my supervisors left the University of Birmingham during my first Ph.D. semester.
-I completed my Ph.D. independently, developing a **strong ability to conduct independent research**.
+As a result, I completed my Ph.D. independently, developing a **strong ability to conduct independent research**.
 -- My Ph.D. study was funded by Ford Motor Company (USA), which gave me the opportunity to collaborate with
 <a href='https://scholar.google.com/citations?user=PCA9jesAAAAJ&hl=en'>Dr. Yan Wang</a> and